junxia97/Mole-BERT/README.md

 # Mole-BERT: Rethinking Pre-training Graph Neural Networks for Molecules (ICLR 2023)
-This is a Pytorch implementation (stay tuned) of the Mole-BERT paper:
+This is a Pytorch implementation of the Mole-BERT paper:

 ## Installation
 We used the following Python packages for core development.
 We tested on `Python 3.7`.